 Distance from Inverness – 52 miles, approximately 1 hour 10 mins

-The Glenlivet is owned by a larger company, and their tour is much more corporate in feel we thought.
+The Glenlivet is owned by a larger company, and their tour is definitely a little more corporate in feel we thought.
 We still really enjoyed the tour though especially learning about the history there.

 There is a nice exhibition and the Glenlivet tour itself is informative and I learned some things I didn’t know from other whisky tours.
 We weren’t allowed to take any photographs at all through the tour and it was a little shorter than we had before.